Easy DIY Hydro Flask painting ideas and painting /sealing tips and tricks.

 It might even encourage you to drink more water!

 You can also gift these painted DIY beauties -which is what I did with most of mine.
-I custom painted them for some special ladies in my life, as Christmas presents.
+I custom painted them as Christmas presents.
 It makes a special and super unique gift idea!

 If you’re looking for a nifty alternative to a painted Hydro flask make sure you check out my 64Hydro water bottle review post.
 You can check out their other bottle selections on their site (their images and bottle art are gorgeous).

 What is a Hydro Flask